blackducksoftware/synopsys-detect/docs/markdown/packagemgrs/bitbake.md

 1. You can exclude build dependencies from results using the *detect.bitbake.dependency.types.excluded* property.

 See the BitBake properties page for a complete list of BitBake detector-related properties and details on how to use them.

+## Troubleshooting Tips

+### Missing components for projects using the Yocto Package Revision Service

+Symptom: Components are missing from the [blackduck_product_name] BOM.

+Problem: The Yocto Package Revision Service can increment a package revision to a value not present in the [blackduck_product_name] Knowledge Base, causing a package to fail to match.